arcbtc/SerialChecker/README.md

-# SerialChecker
+# ESP32 Serial Checker
-Little unit for testing serial connections.
+For testing serial connections from devices to ESP32 microcontrollers.

 Connect a device over serial and test incoming/outgoing data.